taskflow/taskflow/doc/project/necessity.md

-# Necessity of a New Tasking Library
+# Toward a New Task Parallel Library

 We discuss in this page why we decide to develop a new tasking library, rather than sticking with existing frameworks.